News

 Coagulation and flocculation are two distinct but complementary processes in water treatment:

-Let’s explore the mechanisms behind both.
+Let’s explore the complex mechanisms behind both, which are crucial for effective treatment processes.

 1. Coagulation Mechanisms